neurobioinfo/scrnabox/docs/HTO.md

 |pattern|NULL|The pattern of the barcode identifiers|
 |sequence|NULL|The nucleotide sequence associated with the barcode identifier|

+**Note:** The execution parameters for each analystical step can be adjusted in the Step-specific text files located in `~/working_directory/job_info/parameters/`

-Given that CellRanger runs a user interface, it is recommended to run Step 1 in a 'screen'.
+Given that CellRanger runs a user interface and is not submitted as a Job, it is recommended to run Step 1 in a **'screen'** which will allow the the task to keep running if the connection is broken.
 To run Step 1, use the following command:
 ```
 screen -S run_scrnabox
 bash $SCRNABOX_HOME/launch_scrnabox.sh \